MohammedRashad/RoboX/README.md

 # RoboX
-Universal Control System for ROVs and UGVs
+Universal Control System for ROVs and UGVs using joystick and multiple communication options.